huggingface/transformers/examples/research_projects/jax-projects/README.md

 ### Flax design philosophy in transformers

-This section will exaplain how flax models are implemented in Transformers and how the design differs from PyTorch.
+This section will explain how flax models are implemented in Transformers and how the design differs from PyTorch.

 Let's first go over the differencec between Flax and PyTorch.